lgcarrier/NeonLightRiders/memory-bank/game-design-document.md

 - Trails act as solid walls that players must avoid
 - Trails do not fade over time
 - Collision with trails results in elimination
+- Optional setting to keep trails on the grid after a bike explodes, increasing difficulty

 ### Movement & Controls
 - WASD/Arrow keys for directional control